SURGroup/UQpy/docs/source/runmodel_doc.rst

 used to extract user-specified quantities of interest from third-party model output files and return them to :class:`.RunModel`. :py:mod:`UQpy` imports the ``output_script`` and executes the object defined by ``output_object_name``.
 The output object should accept only the sample index as input.
-If the model object is a Class, the quantity of interest must be stored as an attribute of the class called ``qoi``.
+If the model object is a Class, the quantity of interest must be stored as an attribute of the class called :py:attr:`qoi`.
 If it is a function, it must return the quantity of interest after execution.
 Examples for how the output object may be structured are provided below.

 **Example:** Output object as a class: